-OpenI is an open source BI application for on demand web-based SAAS deployment.
-Its web-based application allows you to connect to OLAP data sources, relational databases, data mining models for the purpose of publishing web-based reports.
+OpenI is an open-source BI application for on-demand web-based SAAS deployment.
+Its web-based application allows you to connect to OLAP data sources, relational databases, and data mining models for the purpose of publishing web-based reports.

 Key capabilities: Reporting, analysis, dashboards